RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - [rank_results()](#rank_results)

 # Domain Specific Langauage (DSL) description
-aThis document describes the features and components of the DSL developed for the ARA Expander team.
+This document describes the features and components of the DSL developed for the ARA Expander team.

 Full documentation is given below, but an example can help: in the API specification, there is field called `Query.previous_message_processing_plan.processing_actions:`, while initially an empty list, a set of processing actions can be applied with something along the lines of: